 Many different TCP congestion control schemes are deployed today.
 Therefore, experimentation with a range of different schemes, especially including CUBIC, is encouraged.
-Experiments MUST document in detail which congestion control schemes they tested against and which parameters were used.
+Experiments must document in detail which congestion control schemes they tested against and which parameters were used.

-6.2.
+5.2.
 RTP Video model

-[I-D.ietf-rmcat-video-traffic-model] describes two types of video traffic models for evaluating candidate algorithms for RTP congestion control.
-The first model statistically characterizes the behavior of a video encoder.
-Whereas the second model uses video traces.
+[RFC8593] describes two types of video traffic models for evaluating candidate algorithms for RTP congestion control.
+The first model statistically characterizes the behavior of a video encoder, whereas the second model uses video traces.

-For example, test sequences are available at: [xiph-seq] and [HEVC-seq].
-The currently chosen video streams are: Foreman and FourPeople.
+Sample video test sequences are available at: [xiph-seq] and [HEVC-seq].
+The following two video streams are the recommended minimum for testing: Foreman and FourPeople.

-6.3.
+5.3.
 Background UDP